Ecma-TC54/tg3/SPECIFICATION.md

 # Common Lifecycle Enumeration (CLE) Specification v1.0.0

-!!
-THIS IS A WORK IN PROGRESS AND NOT READY FOR USE.

 ## Overview

 The Common Lifecycle Enumeration (CLE) provides a standardized format for communicating software component lifecycle events in a machine-readable format.
 This specification defines the JSON schema and requirements for CLE documents.